yezhuyifan/DeepCSP/README.md

 Note: If the option is NULL, default value "--test" will be used.

 ## DeepCSP for generating crystal structure structure. ##
-By implementing DeepCSP, users can generate crystal structures for marketed drugs and evaluate the accuracy of the generated crystal structures against their real counterparts.
+By implementing DeepCSP, users can generate crystal structures for marketed drugs, rank the drug crystal structures by the density-based method, and evaluate the accuracy of the generated crystal structures against their real counterparts.

 ### Dependent packages: ###
 python == 3.6